engr101staff/engr101matlab/_sources/vectors_in_cpp/Exercises.rst

         -   Although this is the final version of ``chant``, we are not printing ``chant``!

-    -   error! we run into an error somewhere in the execution due to an out of bounds access.
+    -   Error! we run into an error somewhere in the execution due to an out of bounds access.

         -    Remember, ``chant`` at index 1 is no longer "hail".

     -   v i c t o r s

-        -   You are thinking of the correct word but consider upto what index we print.
+        -   You are thinking of the correct word but consider up to what index we print.

     -   v i c t o

-        +   Correct! we print the first 5 letters of the string at index 1 which is "victors".
+        +   Correct!
+We print the first 5 letters of the string at index 1 which is "victors".

 .. mchoice:: vectors_in_cpp_mc4